 Leadership in Energy and Environmental Design (LEED) is the U.S. Green Building Council's voluntary green building certification system.
-Under LEED Version 4.1 (2019), the following rating systems award up to 2 points for heat island reduction under the Sustainable Sites Credit: Building Design and Construction (BD+C); Building Operations and Maintenance (O+M); Neighborhood Development (ND) (LEED Version 4.0 2018); and Residential (Single Family and Multifamily).
+Under LEED Version 5 (2024) LEED Version 4.1 (2019), the following rating systems award up to 2 points for heat island reduction under the Sustainable Sites Credit: Building Design and Construction (BD+C); Building Operations and Maintenance (O+M); Neighborhood Development (ND) (LEED Version 4.0 2018); and Residential (Single Family and Multifamily).
 When cool roofs are used for the heat island reduction credit, the CRRC Rated Products Directory can be used to find products that meet the requirements.

 Options, requirements, and points vary by rating system.
 The tabs below outline each rating system's requirements and options for seeking the heat island reduction credit.